ZBlocker655/10k-sentences-pipeline/README.md

 ## 🔍 What this is for

-I am a hobbyist language learner who needs:
+A language learner who needs:

 - A personalized sentence bank built from Anki decks or hand-written material
 - High-quality target-language translations and audio